-- 5. The National Report of Guatemala was introduced by the Secretary of Peace and President of the Presidential Human Rights Commission (COPREDEH), H.E Mr. Antonio Arenales Forno. - 6.
-The Head of the Delegation stated that the review of Guatemala requires awareness of-what they are and where they come from.
-Guatemala is in its initial phase to build a democratic state based on the rule of law.
-Even though Guatemala has 191 years of independence, transitional democracy started only 27 years ago, and the armed conflict-that lasted 36 years, ended only 16 ago. - 7.
-Guatemala is satisfied with the important achievements made during the short period of 16 years of peace and democracy, despite its lack of tradition, experience and democratic institutions.
-Guatemala is experiencing its longest period of democracy. - 8.
-Guatemala is part of the indigenous Latin America, different to the euro descendants or the mestizo Latin Americas.
-Due to its multi-ethnic, multicultural and multilingual characteristics, it requires deep reforms.
-The current legal and institutional order, created in the early years of independence, does not correspond to these characteristics, and results in discrimination and exclusion.
-Those Guatemala's realities, disregarded by some States and by some Guatemalans people, are the guiding framework of the three national pacts which prioritize the Government's objectives, and of the proposed legal and institutional reform, which includes a constitutional reform that incorporates fundamental changes, necessary for a new Guatemala, democratic and inclusive.
-Two reforms derive from the peace agreements.
-The first one refers to the multi-ethnic, multicultural and multilingual character of the nation, recognizing the identity as peoples of indigenous nationals and their related rights, such as the recognition of their languages, as official languages, thus enabling the end of discrimination and exclusion.
-The second reform is aimed at establishing limitations to the Army's functions in internal security, as temporary and extraordinary support to the civilian Security Forces, under the command of the civil authority.
-The Army will submit a report to the civil authority at the end of the mission.
+- 5. The National Report of Guatemala was introduced by the Secretary of Peace and President of the Presidential Human Rights Commission, Antonio Arenales Forno. - 6.
+Guatemala stated that the State's review required awareness of-what the State was and where it came from.
+Guatemala was in its initial phase of building a democratic State based on the rule of law.
+Even though Guatemala had been independent for 191 years, transitional democracy had started only 27 years previously and the armed conflict-that had lasted 36 years had ended only 16 years previously. - 7.
+Guatemala was satisfied with the important achievements made during the short period of 16 years of peace and democracy, despite its lack of tradition, experience and democratic institutions.
+It was experiencing its longest period of democracy. - 8.
+Guatemala was part of indigenous Latin America, different to the Euro-descendants or the mestizo Latin Americas.
+Due to its multi-ethnic, multicultural and multilingual characteristics, it required deep reforms.
+The current legal and institutional order, created in the early years of independence, did not correspond to those characteristics, and results in discrimination and exclusion.
+Those Guatemalan realities, disregarded by some States and by some Guatemalans people, were the guiding framework of the three national pacts, which prioritized the Government's objectives, and of the proposed legal and institutional reform, which included a constitutional reform that incorporated fundamental changes, necessary for a new Guatemala, democratic and inclusive.
+Two reforms derived from the peace agreements.
+The first one referred to the multi-ethnic, multicultural and multilingual character of the nation, recognizing the identity as peoples of indigenous nationals and their related rights, such as the recognition of their languages as official languages, thus enabling the end of discrimination and exclusion.
+The second reform was aimed at establishing limitations to the Army's functions in internal security, as temporary and extraordinary support to the civilian Security Forces, under the command of the civil authority.
+The Army would submit a report to the civil authority at the end of the mission.